 Spring Into Exercise

-Joyful Movement is the mindset in which one participates in physical activity that ignites interest and is fueled by intrinsic motivation.
+Joyful Movement is the mindset in which one participates in physical activity that you're interested it and makes you happy.
+This way the activity is fueled by natural motivation.
 If you incorporate movement into your day that you enjoy, your satisfaction and motivation to be active will likely increase.
 Intuitive eating experts, Evelyn Tribole and Elyse Resch, offer several suggestions to integrate fun into your active lifestyle.
 These tips include: choosing activities you enjoy, engaging in a variety of activities, using your favorite music, or switching up your routine (Tribole & Resch, 2012).
 For example, if you loathe running, but love to dance, consider joining a dance class to get your cardio and joy!
 This way, you will naturally feel a desire to get your groove on each week.

 Joyful Movement.

 Joyful Movement includes respecting the limits of your physical skills.
-Researchers studying the relationship between physical activity level, mood and anxiety states and quality of life in college students found that mood is negatively impacted after high-intensity exercises (Legey et al., 2017).
 Participating in physical movement that is too rigorous for your current ability, produces an increase of anxiety levels and dissatisfaction.
 Alternatively, consider measuring what you are capable of challenging yourself with today to incrementally reach your long-term goals.
 Perhaps you want to run a marathon, but you’ve never focused on endurance training before.
 Try starting out by running shorter distances to build up stamina to prepare you to run long distances in the future.

 Spiritual Wellness: Improves self-awareness, increases purpose, and promotes mindfulness.